-Germany have unveiled the kit they will wear when they defend their FIFA World Cup title in Russia next summer with the design harking back to a famous global triumph.
+Germany have added a snazzy change strip to the first-choice ensemble they will wear when they defend their FIFA World Cup title in Russia later this summer.

-"Of course I know the shirts from 1990, I see the parallels, and so good omens for the World Cup," said Bayern Munich's international centre-back Mats Hummels, who was just 18 months old when Bayern legend Matthäus raised football's most-coveted prize.
+"Of course I know the shirts from 1990, I see the parallels, and so good omens for the World Cup," said Bayern Munich and Germany centre-back Mats Hummels, who was just 18 months old when Bayern legend Lothar Matthäus raised football's most-coveted prize aloft at Italia 90.

 Germany clinched their place at the finals with ten wins from ten in qualifying.
 The four-time winners, drawn in Group F, begin their title defence against Mexico on 17 June, before facing Sweden and South Korea.